nerdmonkey/spartan-framework/README.md

 # Spartan Framework

 ## About
-Spartan Framework, often referred to as "The swiss army knife for serverless development," is a tool that simplifies the creation of serverless applications on popular cloud providers by generating Python code for classes and more.
-It streamlines your development process, saving you time and ensuring code consistency in your serverless projects.
+The Spartan Framework, known as "The Swiss Army Knife for Serverless Development," is an essential tool for developers working with serverless architectures.
+It significantly simplifies the creation of serverless applications across major cloud providers by automatically generating Python code for classes and other necessary components.
+This powerful framework accelerates your development process, reduces manual coding, and ensures consistent, high-quality code in your serverless projects.

+#### Spartan Framework is versatile and can be used to efficiently develop:
+- API
+- Workflows or State Machines
+- ETL Pipelines

+Fully tested in AWS, Spartan Framework is also compatible with other cloud providers like Azure and GCP, making it a flexible choice for a wide range of serverless applications.

 ## Installation
 1. Install all the required packages